JingWui/Git_Testfolder/README.md

-# This folder is just for Testing and Learning purpose!
+# This folder is just for Testing and Learning purposes!